 - Behaving in ways that are not normal for you

 Every grieving experience is different.
 A person may be able to continue their day-to-day routine after one loss, yet not be able to get out of bed after the loss of someone else.
-Whatever your personal symptoms are, grief and bereavement counseling have been proven to help.
+Whatever your personal symptoms are, bereavement and grief counseling have been proven to help.

-If you or someone you know match the symptoms listed above, I am confident that we can help and invite you to self-schedule a free consultation or send us an email at firstname.lastname@example.org for more information!
-We offer both individual and group supportive counseling for grief, loss, and bereavement
+If you or someone you know match the symptoms listed above, I am confident that Be BOLD Psychology and Consulting can help.
+We offer both individual therapy and online group therapy for grief, loss, and bereavement.

-Our multidisciplinary team of trauma-informed clinicians use approaches grounded solidly in research to help you the way trauma has caused you to view yourself, others, and the world.
+Our multidisciplinary team of trauma-informed grief counselors uses approaches grounded solidly in research to help you understand the way that grief has caused you to view yourself, others, and the world.
 Let’s work together, and take back your sense of self, trust, safety, and power.